rrrnld/scoring/PartI/chapter_1.md

 The final thing we need to learn in this chapter is looping.
 Looping is one of the key tricks used in programming.
 Say we want to generate 1000 synths at once.
 It would be tedious to write and evaluate 1000 lines of code one after another, but it's easy to loop one line of code 1000 times!

-In many programming languages this is done with a [for-loop] (http://en.wikipedia.org/wiki/For_loop):
+In many programming languages this is done with a [for-loop](http://en.wikipedia.org/wiki/For_loop):

 ```c
 for(int i = 0; i > 10, i++) {